Serbia in the Middle Ages: Vojislavljević dynasty

-Vojislavljević dynasty in Duklja and Serbia

 Duklja was a medieval Serb state which roughly encompassed the territories of present-day southeastern Montenegro, from the Bay of Kotor in the west to the Bojana river in the east, and to the sources of the Zeta and Morača rivers in the north.
 It was first mentioned in the 10th century Byzantine chronicles, which remain the most important sources on Duklja's history in the 11th and 12th century: John Skylitzes, Skylitzes Continuatus, Katakalon Kekaumenos and Anna Komnene in her work The Alexiad.
 Constantine VII Porphyrogenitus doesn't give any data on the rulers of Duklja.
 A lead seal from the 9th or the 10th century points to a certain "Prince Peter of Duklja" but there are no other data on him.

 Duklja's prince, Jovan Vladimir, was captured by the Bulgarians during the 998–999 attempt by the Emperor Samuil to conquer Duklja.
 Jovan Vladimir then married Samuil's relative Theodora Kosara (in the early chronicles she was described as Samuil's daughter) and was allowed to return to Duklja and rule as Bulgarian vassal.
 Jovan Vladimir maintained good relations with the Byzantines, too, which may led to his demise.
 After Samuil's death in 1014, his son and successor Gavril Radomir was assassinated by his cousin Ivan Vladislav in 1015.
 On 22 May 1016, Ivan Vladislav who was also a cousin-in-law of Jovan Vladimir, assassinated Jovan Vladimir in front of the church in the town of Prespa.
 Because of his pious life and martyr's death, Jovan Vladimir was the first Serb who became a saint, while the Byzantine sources described him as a "just man, peaceful and full of virtue".

 Jovan Vladimir was succeeded by his paternal uncle Dragimir, a local prince, who died in 1018.
 Dragimir was succeeded by his son Stefan Vojislav, who is in the Byzantine sources variously labeled as a Serb, Travunian or Dukljan.
 His mother was a daughter of Ljutomir (or possibly, Ljutovid), the ruler of Serbia.
 Stefan Vojislav was born in Brusno, in the župa of Drina, shortly after his father died.
 The origin of this ruling line is obscured in proper historical records, so some historians believe they are branch of the Travunian princely line.